4d/docs/website/translated_docs/es/FormObjects/properties_Display.md

 When this property is enabled, the object is not drawn on the form, however it can still be activated.

 In particular, this property allows implementing "invisible" buttons.
-Non-rendered buttons can be placed on top of graphic objects.
+Los botones no renderizados pueden colocarse sobre los objetos gráficos.
 They remain invisible and do not highlight when clicked, however their action is triggered when they are clicked.

 #### Gramática JSON